sawi97/cmsisdsp-sys/README.md

 ## Configuration

 The CMSIS DSP library can be configured using the `CMSISDSP_CFG` environment variable.
-This needs to be the same format as the Cmake command line options from `cmsisdspconfig.py`.
+This needs to be the same format as the Cmake command line options.

-Eg, to disable FFT tables (which requires alot of space):
+Eg, to disable loop unrolling and adding matrix checks:

-    CMSISDSP_CFG = "-DCONFIGTABLE=ON -DALLFAST=ON"
+    CMSISDSP_CFG = "-DLOOPUNROLL=OFF -DMATRIXCHECK=ON"

 Configurations can be obtained by cloning the CMSIS-DSP repo and running:

-    streamlit run cmsisdspconfig.py
+    cmake -LH